KangboLu/fb-request-lib/README.md

 reachable audience comprehensively.
 **Both Python2 and Python3 are supported!**

-***Warning:***
-For Graph API v3.2 and older, apps follow the Application level
-rate limiting logic and User level rate limiting until **July 30, 2019**
-when all apps will be automatically migrated to the new Business Use
-Case rate limiting logic.
-Upgrade to v3.3 now to apply this new logic.

 If you encounter problem, please describe problem with screenshot
 in the "Issues" section of the repository.
 I will try to answer and
 solve it with you as possible as I can.